Roberta93-web/Esercizi.css.develhope/question.md

-Try to replicate the layout in asset/layout4.png, using CSS Grid properties.
-The green and orange blocks are half as high as the yellow and red blocks.
+Replicate the layout present in asset/layout1.png, using CSS Flexbox property.
 **Suggestion:**
-Look at the video about the CSS Grid property.
+Look at video about the CSS Flexbox property